 During the actual trekking, it is better to go slow and steady.
 Going slowly ensures a successful and enjoyable trip.

-Extra Tips: Train for the hike, buy yourself hiking boots and schedule a 1-hour hike in your schedule for each day.
+Extra Tips: Train for the hike, buy yourself hiking boots, and schedule a 1-hour hike in your schedule for each day.
 You can hike and walk around your city which is very beneficial for your Everest trek.
 Always relax your mind while hiking and think of great things to do while you will be doing a trek.
 This could help you with Mental conditioning which will help you throughout your trek.

 Get the Proper Gears

 Trekking to the foothills of the World's Highest Peak requires a certain amount of preparation.
-During the preparation, most of the travelers get confused about what to bring and what not to?
+During the preparation, most travelers get confused about what to bring and what not to?
 Planning for the trek itself is more daunting than the actual trek.
-With the lack of proper knowledge of the thing required for the journey, most of the trekkers face difficulties during trekking days.
+With the lack of proper knowledge of the thing required for the journey, most of trekkers face difficulties during trekking days.

 Proper gearing up is one of the most important things.
-With the right selection of equipment, trekking will be much easier and enjoyable.
+With the right selection of equipment, trekking will be much easier and more enjoyable.
 You can buy or rent all the equipment in Kathmandu or Lukla.
-However, be aware of the fake local product sold in much cheaper, as they are not up to the standard.
-Fake products make your adventurous journey into the nightmare.
+However, be aware of the fake local product sold much cheaper, as they are not up to the standard.
+Fake products make your adventurous journey into a nightmare.
 It is important to purchase good quality and reliable clothes and footwear as you will be facing very cold conditions on the trek.
 So, make sure to take advice from the expert while shopping for the Equipment.

 Here we have prepared the list of some of the most essential things to be included in your packing list for Everest Base Camp Trekking: